Published on 9th February 2018

 When you stop smoking full-time, you’ll have more energy and improved blood circulation so you’ll find exercising much easier.
 After just one year, your chance of a heart attack will be half that of a regular smoker.

 The heart is a muscle and, like all muscles, it gets stronger and healthier with exercise.
-Any exercise is beneficial to the heart, no matter the amount, but it’s recommended that we do two and a half hours of moderate exercises such as brisk walking or swimming per day – or one hour fifteen minutes of vigorous activity like fast running or cycling.
+Any exercise is beneficial to the heart, no matter the amount, but it’s recommended that we do 30 minutes of moderate exercises such as brisk walking or swimming per week day.

 When we exercise, the heart beats with less strain and pumps more oxygenated blood around the body so that your cholesterol and fat levels lower.
 All these factors further help to reduce the chance of a heart attack.